bi3ri/tubular_toolpath_creator/README.md

 ## Run
 The Tubular-toolpath-creator can be used by starting the launch file with a defined mesh path.
-If the mesh_path is left empth a node with a service is started.
+If the mesh_path is left empty a node with a service is started.

 ```shell
 # Start the toolpath_creator_node